 The foundation of the Red Fort was laid by Ustad Ahmed Lahauri who was the head architect for the Taj project too.
 It becomes quite absurd that an amputated architect would be entrusted upon by Shah Jahan who believed in perfect craftsmanship.

-9. Safety Measures Were Considered During Its Construction
+9. Safety Measures Were Considered During Taj Mahal's Construction

 If you happen to look at the minarets of the Taj closely you would find them tilting outwards.
 This was done to protect the dome in the event of a natural disaster like an earthquake.
 It was done to protect the tomb from being destroyed hence ensuring its safety.